EGCN Toolkits & Workshops

 Optioneering approach: Uses the Bankability Resilience Tool to encourage private businesses to invest in green space while maintaining public ownership.

-Future-proof webinar hosted by the European Green Capital Network: How can your city become future-proof?
+Future-proof webinar: How can your city become future-proof?

-On 12 June at 14:00, the European Green Capital Network – a network of all the former European Green Capital Award winners and finalists – will welcome all cities and interested parties to its Future-proof webinar.
-This event is free to attend and offers guidance, insider tips and the opportunity to learn and exchange experiences on cities becoming more resilient towards climate change.
+On 12 June at 14:00, the European Green Capital Network welcomed cities and other interested parties to its Future-proof webinar.
+This event offered guidance, insider tips and the opportunity to learn and exchange experiences on cities becoming more resilient towards climate change.

-The webinar programme will include presentations from Network member cities, including on how Hamburg is building 100 hectares of green roofs and how Lisbon implemented its green infrastructure programme and planted 80,000 new trees together with its citizens.
-Additionally, nature-based solutions experts will offer guidance to cities looking to take the next step in becoming more resilient towards climate change.
+The programme included presentations from Network member cities, including on how Hamburg is building 100 hectares of green roofs, Oslo’s stormwater management, and how Lisbon implemented its green infrastructure programme.
+Additionally, nature-based solutions experts offered guidance to cities looking to take the next step in becoming more resilient towards climate change.

 100% renewable workshop